 Pelletized wool.
 Pelletized wool is made with the dirtiest of wool – the dirtier, the better.
 The wool is shredded and is then heat-sterilized and pelletized.

 Pelletized wool is an all-natural additive to soil, mainly helping it retain water.
 It is thus ideal for growing houseplants that are watered less frequently than optimal.
 It is an eco-friendly replacement for sphagnum/peat moss (the mining of which is not sustainable and releases carbon to the atmosphere).
-It is reputed to help repel slugs and impede the growth of weeds, though we haven’t tested this out ourselves.
-(This year we donated pelletized wool to several Master Gardeners in Baltimore, who will be conducting controlled studies using them).
+It also seems to help repel slugs.

 Tomatoes grown with (on the left) and without (on the right) pelletized wool.
 Image credit: https://krpelletco.com/blogs/news/do-wool-pellets-work-well-with-tomatoes